 California Commercial Real Estate Lease Dispute Lawyers

-Businesses in Sacramento, Roseville, Folsom, and throughout the state of California require physical locations where business activates can be carried out.
-For certain businesses, the commercial space needs may be related to the storage of goods and products that will eventually come to market and thus warehouse space or a distribution center may be required.
+Businesses in Sacramento, Roseville, Folsom, and throughout the state of California require physical locations where business activities can be carried out.
+For certain businesses, the commercial space needs may be related to the storage of goods and products that will eventually come to market, and thus warehouse space or a distribution center may be required.
 Other businesses may simply need a place where employees and contractors can congregate and work together.
-In these circumstances office or manufacturing space may be appropriate.
+In these circumstances, office or manufacturing space may be appropriate.
 In still other scenarios, a business may be seeking a way to engage directly with customers and requires retail space.

 Clearly, there are an array of circumstances where a business would need to seek commercial space.
 However, scenarios are unique and the space and terms that would work for one business are unlikely to be appropriate in different circumstances.
-The failure to negotiate, record, and execute a commercial lease that contemplates and addresses the concerns of both parties can increase the likelihood for a dispute and litigation.
+The failure to negotiate, record and execute a commercial lease that contemplates and addresses the concerns of both parties can increase the likelihood for a dispute and litigation.

 The most effective means of minimizing the risk for disputes, additional costs, and litigation due to an unclear or improperly drafted lease agreement is to have an experienced and careful attorney review the contract.
-The attorney should have a thorough understanding of your company’s intent, goals, and needs.
+The attorney should have a thorough understanding of your company’s intent, goals and needs.
 He or she should review the lease agreement to ensure that the commercial lease is suitable and unlikely to introduce additional complications into your operations.

 While any review of a commercial lease agreement is specific to the unique factors and circumstances of the deal, there are certain clauses and aspects of a contract that are always reviewed.
 Some of these areas of review include: